cherylmj01/flex-dialpad-addon-plugin-main/README.md

 Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex to provide them globally.

+## Flex UI Configuration

+Before running the plugin, update your Flex configuration `ui_attributes` object to include a string property named `domainName` that is set to the domain of the serverless functions deployed as part of these instructions.

 ## TaskRouter

 Before using this plugin you must first create a dedicated TaskRouter workflow or just add the following filter to your current workflow.
 Make sure it is part of your Flex Task Assignment workspace.